 We want to show respect to our training partners, the training environment, and the teachers.
 Bowing is a formal show of respect to demonstrate our intention of having a positive interaction/outcome from training.

-- We ask that you try to be on time.
+- We ask for you to be on time.
 We understand that is not always possible.
-If you do arrive after the start of class, join in silently.
+If you do arrive after the start of class, join in silently and respectfully.

 - Be mindful of your training partners well-being by moderating your intensity during drilling and rolling.

 - Have good hygiene.
-We ask that you wear clean attire, keep your nails trimmed, and cover any abrasions with a clean bandage and athletic tape.
+We ask that you shower before coming to class, wear clean attire, keep your nails trimmed, and cover any abrasions with a clean bandage and athletic tape.